ahayashi/hclib-actor/doc/markdowns/getting_started/clusters.md

 * a cluster/supercomputer with OpenSHMEM or UPC installed.

 As discussed in the [background section](../background/bale.md), `hclib-actor` depends on Bale, which depends on either UPC or OpenSHMEM.
-Here we mainly explain steps to load OpenSHMEM, build bale, and build `hclib-actor` on three platforms: Perlmutter@NERSC, Cori@NERSC, Summit@ORNL, and PACE (Pheonix)@ GT.
+Here we mainly explain steps to load OpenSHMEM, build bale, and build `hclib-actor` on three platforms: Perlmutter@NERSC, Cori@NERSC, Summit@ORNL, and PACE (Phoenix)@ GT.

 ## Initializing Scripts